15-440/website/syllabus.md

 - 20% Midterm 1
 - 20% Midterm 2

-The midterms will be in-class, closed-book exams.
-While they may cover all material to that point in the class, their content will emphasize the material covered since the previous exam.
-The final exam will be a closed-book exam, covering material from the whole semester, with slight emphasis on material covered since the last midterm.
+Both midterms will be closed book exams.
+Midterm 1 will be in class while Midterm 2 will be held during finals week.
+Midterm 1 will cover the material presented in the first half of the semester while Midterm 2 will cover the material presented in the second half.
+Note however that later material builds on material presented earlier, so Midterm 2 will indirectly cover material presented early in the course.

 For more information about the project component, see the [assignments](/assignments) page.

 The homework will combine both textbook-like questions as well as hands-on experimental exercises.
-There will be three homework assignments.
+There will be four homework assignments.

 _Because of the importance of understanding both the theoretical and hands-on elements of systems, students must pass all three components of the course (homeworks, exams, and the projects) in order to receive a passing grade for the course._ This does not affect the actual letter grade assignment unless one of the components is not completed to a passing standard.